 Apricots are high in antioxidants

-Apricots are a good source of antioxidants and Vitamin A, C, and E. They are also high in a group of polyphenol antioxidants called flavonoids, and they have been shown to protect against illnesses, including diabetes and heart disease.
+Apricots are a good source of antioxidants and Vitamins A, C, and E. They are also high in a group of polyphenol antioxidants called flavonoids, and they have been shown to protect against illnesses, including diabetes and heart disease.

 Apricots contain chlorogenic acids, catechins, and quercetin, and they work to neutralize free radicals, harmful compounds that damage your cells and cause oxidative stress.
 Oxidative stress is associated with obesity and many chronic diseases, including heart disease.